makersacademy/shop-manager-challenge/README.md

 This is a Ruby-based program to manage a shop's database, which is the 2nd solo project from Makers coding bootcamp.

-What I've lernt so far, including TDD, OOP, SQL, will be applied to this project.

 **Demo**

 ```